stephenfletchtek/bank-tech-test/README.md

 ## Requirements

-There requirements were provided in the exercise
+These requirements were provided in the exercise

 * You should be able to interact with your code via a REPL like IRB or Node.
 (You don't need to implement a command line interface that takes input from STDIN.)
 * Deposits, withdrawal.